-Hannah’s instructions span a broad spectrum of issues and she has advised on cases concerning fluctuating, retrospective and mixed capacity, covert medication regimes, the validity of Lasting Powers of Attorney, obligations of local authorities under the Care Act 2014, use of restraint and the interaction between P’s Article 5 and Article 8 rights under the European Convention of Human Rights.
-Hannah also has an interest in the intersection between the Mental Capacity Act 2005 and the Mental Health Act 1983 and hopes to build this into her practice.
+Hannah’s instructions span a broad spectrum of issues and she has advised on cases concerning fluctuating, retrospective and mixed capacity, covert medication regimes, the validity of Lasting Powers of Attorney, obligations of local authorities under the Care Act 2014, use of restraint, and the interaction between P’s Article 5 and Article 8 Rights under the European Convention on Human Rights.
+Her experience of proceedings under section 21A of the Mental Capacity Act 2005 is expansive and built on a number of years of practise, both at the Bar and prior and she has acted in complex cases such as those concerning the transfer of P to another country, forced marriage and capacity to marry, excessive alcohol consumption and substance misuse and the intersection between the Mental Capacity Act 2005 and the Mental Health Act 1983.